separk924/Jewett-Digitization-OCR/README.md

 To run the trained model, you must run Tesseract with this syntax:

    tesseract test_img.png stdout --psm 0 --oem 0 --tessdata-dir ./directory_containing_data -l font_name

+   The transcription of the image below is: "see The canyons of Desolation and"

-   This is an example of what we ran in the terminal:
+   This is an example of what would run in the terminal:

    ```
    tesseract test0.jpeg stdout --psm 8 --oem 3 --tessdata-dir ./data -l jewett